Shakoras/intern-project-backend/README.md

 5. **SonarQube Analysis**: Code quality checks are performed using SonarQube.
 6. **Deploy JAR to Nexus**: The built JAR file is uploaded to the Nexus repository.
 7. **Building Docker Images**: Docker images are built using the specified `dbuild` command.
+8. **Provision Resources with Terraform**: Uses Terraform to set up resources in Azure.
-8. **Deploy to Ubuntu VM**: The Docker containers are started using the `dup_d` command in detached mode (`-d` option starts the containers in the background, allowing your terminal to be free for other tasks).
+9. **Deploy to Ubuntu VM**: The Docker containers are started using the `dup_d` command in detached mode (`-d` option starts the containers in the background, allowing your terminal to be free for other tasks).
+10. **Deploy to Microsoft Azure**: Deploys the application to Azure Kubernetes Service (AKS).
+11. **Run Prometheus**: Starts the Prometheus container for monitoring.
+12. **Run Grafana**: Starts the Grafana container for visualization.

 ## Conclusion